akk-team33/mvn-config/README.md

 # mvn-config

-Parent of potentially any Team33 Maven project based on Java 17
+Parent of potentially any team33 maven project that is based on Java 17

 ## Change Log

+### 2.0.2

+* Updated dependency management

 ### 2.0.1